How to buy Stonehorse Energy (SHE) shares

 Stonehorse Energy share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Stonehorse Energy 's is -0.5531.
-This would suggest that Stonehorse Energy 's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Stonehorse Energy has bucked the trend.
+The market (AU average) beta is 1, while Stonehorse Energy 's is 0.7321.
+This would suggest that Stonehorse Energy 's shares are less volatile than average (for this exchange).

 Stonehorse Energy overview